-Dr. Kulkarni received 2004 best graduate student award from IISc Bangalore, two Semiconductor Research Corporation's (SRC) inventor recognition awards, 2008 ISLPED design contest award, 2008 Intel foundation Ph.D. fellowship award, 2008 SRC TECHCON best paper in session award, 2010 Purdue school of ECE outstanding doctoral dissertation award, three Intel patent recognition awards, seven Intel divisional recognition awards for successful technology transfers, 2015 IEEE Transactions on VLSI systems best paper award, and 2015 SRC outstanding industrial liaison award.
+Dr. Kulkarni received 2004 best graduate student award from IISc Bangalore, two Semiconductor Research Corporation's (SRC) inventor recognition awards, 2008 ISLPED design contest award, 2008 Intel foundation Ph.D. fellowship award, 2008 SRC TECHCON best paper in session award, 2010 Purdue school of ECE outstanding doctoral dissertation award, four Intel patent recognition awards, seven Intel divisional recognition awards for successful technology transfers, 2015 IEEE Transactions on VLSI systems best paper award, and 2015 SRC outstanding industrial liaison award.
 He has participated in technical program committees of A-SSCC, ISLPED, ISCAS, and ASQED conferences.
-He is serving as a technical program co-chair for 2017 ISLPED, an associate editor for IEEE Transactions on VLSI Systems, and as an industrial liaison for SRC, NSF, Stanford System-X alliance, Stanford-NMTRI and STARnet research programs.
+During his tenure at Intel Labs, he served as an industrial distinguished lecturer for IEEE Circuits and Systems Society and as an industrial liaison for SRC, NSF, Stanford System-X alliance, Stanford-NMTRI, and STARnet research programs.
+Currently, he is serving as a general chair for 2018 ISLPED, an associate editor for IEEE Solid State Circuit Letters, and IEEE Transactions on VLSI Systems.
 He is a senior member of IEEE.